 When considering a travel agent salary, there are some things to take into account.
 Websites that don’t specialize in travel agents but write a “How much do travel agents make?” article don’t understand our industry well enough to truly answer the question.

-To help answer the question “How much do travel agents make?”, we’ve broken it down by group:
+To help answer the question, How much do travel agents make?, we’ve broken it down by group:

 How much do travel agents make?
 All of ’em.

+We’ll list the updated travel agent salary info when 2015 reports are released (expected to be mid-year 2016).
 If you’re skeptical about making a career out of being a travel agent, learn more about why a travel agent career is a growing field with great opportunities.

 How much do travel agents make?
 Employees.

-The ASTA report found the average employee travel agent salary to be $32,015.
+The ASTA report found the average employee travel agent salary to be $34,181.
 We can also break down travel agent employees into two distinct salary groups due to the pay difference—leisure travel agent salaries and corporate travel agent salaries.

-Another important factor to consider when answering “How much does a travel agent make?” is experience level.
+Another important factor to consider when answering How much does a travel agent make? is experience level.
 Seasoned leisure agents bring home roughly $10,000 more compared to their counterparts just entering the industry.
-Experienced corporate travel agent salaries are nearly $15,000 more a year than newbie corporate agents.
+Experienced corporate travel agent salaries are nearly $13,000 more per year compared to their newbie corporate peers.

 How much do travel agents make?
 Home based.

-The home based travel agent is a new kid on the block in the long history of travel agents.
+The home based travel agent is the new kid on the block in the long history of travel agents.
 While traditional storefront travel agency numbers have dropped from 2001 to 2006, home based agent numbers have soared from 31,000 to 40,000.
 Read more on the history and growth of home based travel agents and host agencies.